sdiehl/wiwinwlh/tutorial.md

 Haskell supports arithmetic with complex numbers via a Complex datatype from the ``Data.Complex`` module.
 The first argument is the real part, while the second is the imaginary part.
-The type has a single parameter and inherits it's numerical typeclass components (Num, Fractional, Floating) from the type of this parameter.
+The type has a single parameter and inherits its numerical typeclass components (Num, Fractional, Floating) from the type of this parameter.